 Diver and video spot checks, as well as low-tide surface inspections were used to ground-truth maps prepared using sonagraphic data.
 The distribution of ground-truthing sites was non-random and primarily focused on sites identified as having substantial discrepancies existing between the prior surveys and the present survey.
 Additionally, ground-truthing focused on southern portions of the Bay where warm water conditions favor the abundance of the subtropical upright bryozoan, Zoobotryon verticillatum.
-This large bryozoan returns a similar acoustic signal to eelgrass and thus sonagraphic interpretation was expected to be most questionable in these areas.
+This large bryozoan returns a similar but substantially less acoustically reflective signal as eelgrass and thus sonagraphic interpretation was expected to be most questionable in these areas.
+Bay is widgeon grass (Ruppia maritime), a short, densely growing, seagrass found in abundance around the Chula Vista Wildlife Reserve.

 Additional ground-truthing efforts were focused around marinas, docks, and other areas where sonagraphic surveys were encumbered by limited open water access, and where eelgrass distribution patterns are complex and frequently sharply demarcated by density changes.
-Although ground-truthing efforts were focused in some regions of the Bay, all portions of the Bay were groundtruthed to the level of detail required to confirm the accuracy of the sonagraphic data analysis.
+Although ground-truthing efforts were focused in some regions of the Bay, all portions of the Bay were ground-truthed to the level of detail required to confirm the accuracy of the sonagraphic data analysis.